Thrum Messaging System

 > Message edited: msg_01HXE... (version 2)

-Each edit is recorded in the message_edits table with before/after content, the editor's session, and a timestamp.
-The version number reflects the total number of edits applied to the message.
+Each edit lands in the message_edits table with before/after content, the editor's session, and a timestamp.
+The version number is the total number of edits on that message.
 Edits trigger subscription notifications just like new messages.

 Delete